Below is the example of the String split() Method.

-str.split() function is used to split the given string into array of strings by separating it into substrings using a specified separator provided in the argument.
-The syntax of the function is as follows:
+str.split() method is used to split the given string into array of strings by separating it into substrings using a specified separator provided in the argument.

-The first argument to this function is a string which specifies the points where the split has to take place.
-This argument can be treated as a simple string or as a regular expression.
+- separator: It is used to specifie the character, or the regular expression, to use for splitting the string.
 If the separator is unspecified then the entire string becomes one single array element.
 The same also happens when the separator is not present in the string.
 If the separator is an empty string (“”) then every character of the string is separated.

 This function returns an array of strings that is formed after splitting the given string at each point where the separator occurs.